 Also referred to as ‘ribbing’, the rib stitch involves creating columns of alternating knit and purl stitches.

 If you knit one stitch then purl one stitch, this is known as 1×1 rib stitch.
 If you knit two then purl two, this is known as 2×2 rib stitch, and so on.
-Thicker ribbing is commonly used for winter projects like chunky scarves, knitted shawl kits, and hats.
+Thicker ribbing is commonly used for winter projects like chunky scarves, shawls, and hats.

 Ribbing creates a very stretchy, textured fabric, which is why it is often used for collars and cuffs.
 To get the most out of this stitch, we recommend avoiding fuzzy yarn textures and choosing yarn with clearer stitch definition, instead.